MEDICAL INSURANCE CLAIMS

-You must engage with your insurer’s claims team as soon as possible and at all stages of your claims journey.
-If you have any problems contact us for guidance.
+We recommend engaging with the insurer’s claims team as soon as possible and at all stages of your claims journey, please contact us if you require any further guidance.

 The process of making a claim:

 How to get a referral for private healthcare.

 Primary healthcare providers like GP’s, Therapists or Dentists can refer patients for a wide range of private healthcare services.
 Tell your medical practitioner that you’ve got medical insurance and if needed they can refer you to see a consultant.

 - Some (but not all) insurers will allow you to self-refer for muscle, bone or joint symptoms as well as mental health problems and some suspected cancers.